In the Beginning:

 what’s missing in this genealogical chart & why it matters

-Our chart doesn’t include the Canaanite kings of Seir who ruled in Edom prior to Esau settling there, but you can read that list in the book of Genesis 36:31–39.
+Our chart doesn’t include the Canaanite kings of Seir who ruled in Edom before Esau settled there, but you can read that list in the book of Genesis 36:31–39.
 Our chart also doesn’t include the names of any of the women in Esau’s line, although their names appear in the biblical text.
 A close reading of the chiefs of Esau in the book of Genesis 36:40–43 shows that the first name on the list is that of Esau’s son Eliphas’s concubine Timna, the mother of Amalak, from whom the Amalakites are descended.
 Esau’s Canaanite wife Oholibamah also is listed as one of the chiefs of Edom.
 The prominence shown to these Canaanite women indicates that at least a couple of them are capable of and used to running more than a household.
 This provides a clue to cultural differences and suggests why Esau’s wives made life bitter for Rebekah and Isaac, something recorded in the book of Genesis 26:34–35.

 why Jacob may not be our best role model (16:10)

 In the video overview for this lesson, Turning to God’s Word author Matthew Phelps discusses Jacob’s requirement that all the members of his household abandon their worship of any foreign gods.
 This action on Jacob’s part seems to indicate that Jacob is becoming increasingly more serious about his devotion to the God of Abraham and Isaac—his grandfather and father, respectively.
 Jacob and his family return to Bethel, where Jacob builds an altar to God.
 After this God renews with Jacob the previous covenant the LORD made with Abraham and Isaac.
 Matthew points out that it took about 20 years for Jacob to get completely on board with worshiping the LORD, and that Christians would be better served by taking Abraham instead of Jacob as a model for how to serve God.
 It must be pointed out, however, that the biblical account of Abraham’s relationship with God begins when Abraham (then called Abram) was quite old.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 21, “The Birth of Benjamin & the Death of Rachel,on pages 115–119 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 21, “The Birth of Benjamin & the Death of Rachel,” on pages 115–119 in the study book.

 WHAT DO YOU THINK about the foreign gods in Jacob’s household?